imantung/boilerplate-go-backend/README.md

 1. Echo VS Fiber?

-    [Fiber](https://github.com/gofiber/fiber) is a popular and (slightly) faster web framework compared to [Echo](https://echo.labstack.com/).
-The caveat is that fiber is based on [fasthttp](https://github.com/valyala/fasthttp) and not compatible with [net/http](https://pkg.go.dev/net/http) which is cumbersome if we use other net/http based project.
-In our case, we are using [go-oauth2](https://github.com/go-oauth2/oauth2) to generate net/http server interface.
-Check the [benchmark between Fiber and Echo](https://medium.com/deno-the-complete-reference/go-gin-vs-fiber-vs-echo-how-much-performance-difference-is-really-there-for-a-real-world-use-1ed29d6a3e4d).
+    [Fiber](https://github.com/gofiber/fiber) is a popular and [faster](https://medium.com/deno-the-complete-reference/go-gin-vs-fiber-vs-echo-how-much-performance-difference-is-really-there-for-a-real-world-use-1ed29d6a3e4d) web framework compared to [Echo](https://echo.labstack.com/).
+The caveat is that fiber is based on [fasthttp](https://github.com/valyala/fasthttp) and not compatible with [net/http](https://pkg.go.dev/net/http) which is cumbersome if we use other net/http based project (in our case, [go-oauth2]).

 2. Pgx for postgres?